(Formally known as Data Planet)

-Data-Planet opens one door into a whole bunch of data!
-Users can search and browse through 35 billion data points in over 4.9 billion datasets sourced from over 75 public and private sources, covering sixteen subject areas, and nearly 500 databases.
-The powerful functionality of the Data-Planet platform allows users to get the data they need fast.
+Search and browse through 35 billion data points in over 4.9 billion datasets sourced from over 75 public and private sources covering sixteen subject areas, focused on social sciences.

 ICPSR (Inter-University Consortium for Political and Social Research) is the world's largest archive of computer-readable social science data.
 As a member institution, Lehigh faculty and students have direct and free access to download data.
 The data resources include but are not limited to surveys of values, attitudes, health, race and religion, political exit polls and voting behavior, data on crime, and consumer income.